Voltage: 230V, Frequency: 50Hz

 is a public vacation honoring the Full Moon of Tabaung, an important Buddhist festival also celebrated in Cambodia, Laos and Thailand.
 Banks, public offices and some businesses will be closed.

-is Armed Forces Day, a public vacation to recognize Burma's military regime, the Tatmadaw.
+is Armed Forces Day, a public vacation to recognize Myanmar's military regime, the Tatmadaw.
 Banks, public offices and some businesses will be closed.

 is Maha Thingyan, a water festival marking the leadup to Burmese New Year, where water is thrown on each other on the streets.
 Banks, public offices and some businesses will be closed.

-is a public vacation to celebrate Burma's New Year.
+is a public vacation to celebrate Myanmar's New Year.
 Banks, public offices and some businesses will be closed.

 is May Day, honoring the economic and social achievements of workers.
 Banks, public offices and some businesses will be closed.